Fee payment deadline is today, May 21. More

 550 E Spring Street,

 - Where is the Integrated Media & Technology department located?

-- A. The Integrated Media & Technology department is located in Eibling Hall.
-The main office is in 401 Eibling Hall.
-Faculty offices are located on the fourth floor of Eibling Hall.
+- A. The Integrated Media & Technology Departments main office and faculty are located on the fourth floor in 401 Eibling Hall.

 - Who can I talk to for general information?